JoshMermel/JoshMermel.github.io/_posts/2017-06-17-Puzzle-Pong-1.md

 > 3. Concatination is forbidden (i.e. 1 + 23 + 4 + 5).
 > 4. Unary negative is forbidden (i.e. 13 = (-1) + 2 + 3 + 4 + 5)

-> Bonus problem - For what list of five integers (all less than ten), is the
+> Bonus problem - For what list of five integers (all between 0 and 9
-> answer to this puzzle the smallest?
-If this is not unique, please provide all
+> inclusive), is the answer to this puzzle the smallest?
+If this is not unique,
-> lists which have the lowest non-expressable value.
+> please provide all lists which have the lowest non-expressable value.

 > Bonus bonus problem - What list of five positive integers has the smallest sum
 > and cannot construct 1.
 Again, if there is more than one list with this
 > minimal sum, please provide all of them.

+> Yet another bonus problem (feel free to ignore these).
+For the starting list
+> [1,2,3,4,5], what is the smallest non-negative integer which can only be made
+> in one way?
+For what starting list of five integers (all between 0 and 9
+> inclusive) is the answer to the previous question the smallest?